 Leading in the 21st Century

-- In 2012, UCSC was rated second in the world for research influence by the Times Higher Education World University Rankings, for the second year in a row.
+- In 2013, UCSC was rated second in the world for research influence by the Times Higher Education World University Rankings, for the second year in a row.

 - In 2010, the UCSC Economics Department was ranked 7th in the world--and 6th among all academic departments--for research in international finance, according to Research Papers in Economics (RePEc).